-In addition to the ongoing availability of fresh fruit and vegetables in sheds H and I during and after renewal, the new market sites will help inform our longterm plan to create a permanent Fresh Food Market under the upper market heritage sheds once restored.
+These new sites will help inform our long-term plan to create a permanent Fresh Food Market under the upper market heritage sheds once restored.

 New digital directional signage and information boards throughout the market precinct will direct customers to Queen Street and Stringbean Alley.
 We will work with traders to plan and manage these exciting new market sites, and expect them to be up and running before Christmas 2017.